44 Ways to Kick-Start Your New Year

 I’ve learned that my daily choices make a big difference in my long-term happiness.
 Les Brown says, “Greatness is a choice; it’s not our destiny.”
 I’ve always been a big-picture person, but this year, I’m breaking down my vision into daily, actionable goals that I can measure.
 The choices I make to spend a few minutes each day on my long-term vision will make great things happen!

-—Amy Anderson, former SUCCESS senior editor
+—Amy Anderson, author, writing coach and former SUCCESS senior editor

 26. Refresh your network.